-The 2017, 2018, 2020-and this current 20220 revision of this MCI Plan were directed by the Thurston County Operations Committee, to be completed this year.
+The 2017, 2018, 2020 and this current 2023 revision of this MCI Plan were directed by the Thurston County Operations Committee, to be completed over the course of the last year.
 This MCI plan and its component parts exist under the authority of Thurston County Emergency Medical Services Operations Committee and the Thurston County Medical Program Director, whose members maintain the exclusive rights of review and revision.

 Chair Thurston County EMS Operations Committee

 (date)

 Thurston County Medical Program Director

-(date
+(date)